 The graduate program in environmental sciences offers master of science (M.S.)

-and doctor of philosophy (Ph.D.) degree options in air pollution science and technology, environmental
+and doctoral degree (Ph.D.) options in air pollution science and technology, environmental

 chemistry, environmental engineering, environmental microbiology, and pollution